 chmod

-To change the permissions of a file or directory, we can use the chmod command (change mode).
+To change the permissions of a file or directory, we can use the chmod

-To use chmod to alter permissions, we need to tell it:
+to alter permissions, we need to tell it:

-• Who we are changing permission for?
+- Who we are changing permission for?

-• What change are we making?
+- What change are we making?
 Adding?
 Removing?

-• Which permissions are we setting?
+- Which permissions are we setting?

-chmod mode file
+chmod mode file |

 who

-• u: user(the owner of the file)
+: user(the owner of the file)g

-• a: all of the above
+: all of the above

 what

-• =: set a permission and removes others
+: set a permission and removes others

 which

-• x: the execute permission
+: the execute permission

 Example